DefectDojo/django-DefectDojo/docs/content/en/_index.md

 example is available on [the demo server](https://demo.defectdojo.org) using the credentials `admin` / `defectdojo@demo#appsec`.
 Note: The demo server is refreshed regularly and provisioned some sample data.

-Our documentation is organized in the following sections:

-{{% children depth="2" %}}